uhyo/better-typescript-lib/CONTRIBUTING.md

 Below are the guidelines for submitting a pull request.

+### Preparations

+If you are working on Windows, you may need to enable support for long paths in Git, othwise cloning the submodule may fail.
+Open an administrator shell, and execute `git config --system core.longpaths true`.

+In the cloned repository:

+1. `git submodule init`
+2. `git submodule update` (downloading the 3 GB sized TypeScript repository will take a while ...)
+3. `npm install`

 ### How to change type definitions

 better-typescript-lib replaces the built-in type definitions with its own ones.
 The renewed definitions are in the `lib/` directory.